5quiwyrm/5quiwyrm/README.md

 # Hi there, I'm 5quid
-- I’m currently working on a [Forth implemented in Rust](https://github.com/5quiwyrm/forest)
 - I’m currently learning Rust
 - How to reach me: Message 5quidwyrm on Discord!
 - Fun fact: I don't use QWERTY!
 (I use Kuntum)